geo-frontend/nlmaps/README.md

     //ES2015+ Modules
     import nlmaps from 'nlmaps';

-Leaflet, Google Maps, or OpenLayers will also need to be available in your final web browser scope.
+Leaflet, Google Maps, Mapbox, or OpenLayers will also need to be available in your final web browser scope.

-## API Documentation
+## API documentation

 ### `nlmaps.createMap(options<object>)`

-Creates a map using Leaflet, OpenLayers or Google Maps, with a given BRT Achtergrondkaart layer already added as a background layer.
+Creates a map using Leaflet, Google Maps, Mapbox, or OpenLayers with a given BRT-Achtergrondkaart layer already added as a background layer.
 Configured with an options object with the following properties:

 * style: _string_ (optional). one of `'standaard'`, `'pastel'`, '`grijs'` or `'luchtfoto'`, default `'standaard'`.
-* target: _string_ (required).
-ID of the div in which to create the map.
+* target: _string_ (required). id of the `div` in which to create the map.
 * center: _object_ (optional). object with latitude and longitude properties for setting the initial viewpoint.
 Defaults to a position near the centre of the Netherlands.
 * zoom: _number_ (optional).
 Zoom level at which to initialize the viewpoint.
 Defaults to `8`.